pintub/design-patterns/src/main/java/Creational/Factory/README.md

     - Having if else clause in Client class(if parameter=parameter1, create animal1, if parameter=parameter2, create animal2)
 - **Types**
     - ~~Simple Factory~~ `it is not denoted as a design Pattern` [UML](./SimpleFactoryUML.puml)
-    - Factory method `We are discussing this one, Only difference is that, this pattern has abstraction over simple Factory class to support different types of factory, whereas Simple factory method can be static` [UML](./FactoryMethodUML.puml)
+    - Factory method `We are discussing this one, Only difference is that, this pattern has abstraction over simple Factory class to support different types of factory.
+So Factory of factory, whereas Simple factory is factory of objects` [UML](./FactoryMethodUML.puml)
 - [**Code Example**](https://www.tutorialspoint.com/design_pattern/factory_pattern.htm)
 - **Pros**
     - Decouples and encapsulates the creation logic to separate class